ArthurHuyghe/PhotoOrganizer/README.md

 Contributions are welcome!
 If you have suggestions, improvements, or bug fixes for this script, please feel free to submit a pull request.

-## License

-This script is provided under an open-source license.
-You can find more details about the license in the script's source code.

----

-Enjoy organizing your photos and files with this PowerShell script!
-If you encounter any issues or have suggestions for improvements, please don't hesitate to reach out and contribute to its development.